 There are a few roundabouts in the city but it can get kind of crazy as everyone goes when they can and there are no painted lines within the roundabout.

-The main highways, like Pan American and Inter American are wide, have a couple lanes for both directions and are nicely done.
-The Inter America is under construction right now to add more lanes from Liberia towards Puntarenas.
+The main highways, like Pan American and Inter American are wide, have a couple lanes for both directions and are nicely paved.

 Planning on renting a car for your Costa Rica vacation?
 We have a exclusive offer just for our readers!
-Save 10% and more and 33% off GPS here!
+Save at least 10% and 33% off GPS here!

 In the smaller cities, rural areas or beach towns, the paved roads aren’t as well done as the city.
 Normally they don’t have any painted lines once you get inside town.

-If you are heading out of the city, a 4×4 is highly recommended.
-Roads to even the national parks, some beaches, waterfalls and the little country towns are not paved and require a car that will be able to pass through muddy roads, sand and rivers.
+If you are heading out of the city and into mountain areas, a 4×4 is highly recommended.
+Roads to national parks, some beaches, restaurants, waterfalls and the little country towns are not paved.
+Those require a car that will be able to pass through muddy or steep unpaved roads.

 One of the worst road conditions we’ve ever encountered was down at Mal Pais.
 There is just one road that goes through Mal Pais, Santa Teresa and Playa Carmen and when we were there, someone decided to take a tractor and dig up one side of the road.